Ethics committee

 An ethics committee is a body responsible for ensuring that medical experimentation and human subject research are carried out in an ethical manner in accordance with national and international law.

-Specific regions
+By jurisdiction

+European Union

 An ethics committee in the European Union is a body responsible for oversight of medical or human research studies in EU member states.
 Local terms for a European ethics committee include: